-When a registrant has been struck off the register, they may apply for restoration to the register 5 years after the date of removal.
+When a registrant has been struck off the register, they may apply for restoration 5 years after the date of removal.
 The applicant must demonstrate that they are a fit and proper person to be restored to the register.
 The HPC heard one application for restoration to the register.
 The individual had been removed from the register in 1996.
-This application resulted in the practitioner being restored to the register with Conditions of Practice attached to their continued registration.
+This application resulted in the practitioner being restored to the register with conditions of practice attached to their continued registration.